capixp/tipcalculator/README.md

 ✅ Best Practices

-Use custom hooks to encapsulate state and logic
+- Use custom hooks to encapsulate state and logic

-Keep components small and reusable
+- Keep components small and reusable

-Define explicit TypeScript types for props and state
+- Define explicit TypeScript types for props and state

-Use Tailwind utility classes consistently
+- Use Tailwind utility classes consistently

-Follow ESLint rules and formatting for clean code
+- Follow ESLint rules and formatting for clean code

 📤 Deployment
 Netlify

-Push your project to GitHub.
+- Push your project to GitHub.

-Log in to Netlify
+- Log in to Netlify

+- Click New site from Git and connect your repo.

+- Netlify will auto-detect Vite and deploy it.